A Survival Guide For The "Inner City Bicyclist!"

 Better learn or know how to tuck and roll if you fall because it could happen to anyone no matter what kind of precautions you may take.
 My nearly instinctive way to soften a fall comes from college basketball drills where we would just run, purposefully fall and roll landing on our feet.

-Slightly wheelie when encountering bumps.
+Slightly wheelie when encountering all little bumps.
 Your 'taint will thank you.
-(If you don't know what the meaning is of certain slang words in this article, far be it from me to interpret them for you.
-Try asking one of your "hep" friends who might be able to further expound upon the meaning of them to you... like "wheelie" or your ''taint.")
+If you don't know what the meaning is of certain slang words in this article, far be it from me to interpret them for you.
+Try asking one of your "hep" friends who might be able to further expound upon the meaning of them to you such as the words "wheelie" or your ''taint."

 NEVER STOP if possible.
 Go fast!
 Go in a small circle if you have to stay in place but just never let that momentum be lost!
-Run red lights, cross streets in the middle, take shortcuts through parking lots, anything to keep moving and save time.
-But then, don't be a public nuisance, either.
+Run red lights, cross streets in the middle, take shortcuts through parking lots, through gas stations, anything to keep moving and save time.
+But then, don't be a public nuisance either.

 Lock it up even if you're only 20 feet away from your bike.
 You ARE, after all, in a city and not in The Vatican City, either.
 Bike locks are rated for difficulty of thief accessibility from one to four right on the package.
 Four is usually a thick bar of metal that is in the shape of a capital D. A level three lock will do the trick just fine.

 Wear sunglasses.
 You're on a bike and not always the coolest looking guy around as compared to the fellow or lady driving a brand new BMW.
-Your sunglasses are vitally important to obviously cut glare, deflect pebbles that pop up, cut through smoke and if they look cool they will give you some "cred" too.
+Your sunglasses are vitally important to obviously cut glare, deflect pebbles that pop up, cut through smoke and if they look cool they will give you some "credibility" too.
 Hey, may I remind you you're on a bike.
+Not always the coolest looking mode of transportation after the age of ten.
 I also wear clear safety glasses if I'm biking at night.

 Let's get more personalized